VividlyNight/Vivi-s-Cyber-Arena-AHK-Macro/README.md

 - 100% Scale (change the size of text, apps, and other items)

 ### Roblox Requirements:
-- Have the window maximized BUT NOT FULLSCREEN (click the box icon of your window inbetween the Minimize [line] and the Close [X]
+- Have the window FULLSCREEN (Press F11 on the keyboard, or turn Fullscreen on on the Roblox Settings)
 - Graphics Quality 1
 - Chat closed